Dzing-SMW/chordBRR/readme.txt

 Plays the current chord

 Save:
-Saves the sample as a wav file.
+Saves the sample as a BRR file or wav file.
+The BRR output makes a fit using all BRR filters, if more advanced options are needed, storing it as a wav file first and use more advanced tools for converting the BRR
-The output wav file can be converted with a conversion tool.
-The loop point is stored in the wav file.
+For the wav output, the loop point is stored in the wav file.
-The tuning of the output sample shown is the tuning used for the lowest note in the chord.
+The tuning shown is for the lowest note in the chord.

 4) Known issues